genba/puppet-docs/source/facter/2.0/custom_facts.markdown

     Facter.add("hardware_platform") do
       setcode do
-        Facter::Util::Resolution.exec('/bin/uname --hardware-platform')
+        Facter::Core::Resolution.exec('/bin/uname --hardware-platform')
       end
     end
 {% endhighlight %}

-> **Note:** Prior to Facter 1.5.8, values returned by `Facter::Util::Resolution.exec` often had trailing newlines.
+> **Note:** Prior to Facter 1.5.8, values returned by `Facter::Core::Resolution.exec` often had trailing newlines.
 If your custom fact will also be used by older versions of Facter, you may need to call `chomp` on these values.
-(In the example above, this would look like `Facter::Util::Resolution.exec('/bin/uname --hardware-platform').chomp`.)
+(In the example above, this would look like `Facter::Core::Resolution.exec('/bin/uname --hardware-platform').chomp`.)

 You can then use the instructions in [Plugins In Modules](./plugins_in_modules.html) page to copy the new fact to a module and distribute it.
 During your next Puppet run, the value of the new fact